 French correspondence is typically much wordier, and will vary depending on the relationship between the parties.
 English to French translation is also a lot longer, while French to English usually contracts.
 Our FAQs and (free!)
 Really Helpful Friendly Guide to Translation offer more advice.

 Our expert French interpreter services don’t just cover the UK – we’ve interpreted as far away as The Gabon, as well as in many less remote places.
-We provide liaison, conference, court and medical interpreting services, with the insurance and health & safety sectors both being large users.
+We provide liaison, conference, court and medical interpreting services, the insurance and health & safety sectors both being large users.
 Our (free!)
 Really Helpful Friendly Guide to Interpreting offers lots of useful tips.

 Certified translation is the UK equivalent to Europe’s “sworn translation”.
 To be able to certify translation a translator needs excellent qualifications and experience, and is normally a full member of either the CIoL or the ITI.
 Non-UK use may require sworn or notarised translation, or a Consulate-registered translator – see our certified page for more info.